crystallabs/event_handler/README.md

 my.emit ClickedEvent, 10, 20
 ```

-Or by packing them into an event object instance with arguments packed inside it.
+Or by creating an event object instance and packing arguments in it:

 ```crystal
 my.emit ClickedEvent, ClickedEvent.new(10, 20)
 ```

+In either case, the handler methods will receive one argument - the object
+instance with packed arguments.

 Emitting an event returns a value.
 If all handlers ran synchronously, the return
 value will be Bool, indicating whether all handlers have completed successfully